Level Term Life Insurance Explained

 For many people, especially those just starting out, level term life insurance is an affordable way to protect your family.
 Others will want the benefits that a whole life policy can provide and go that route instead.

 Before you decide, the best thing to do is to talk to a licensed and experienced life insurance agent about your situation.
-A good will not only be able to advise you but also help you with a cost comparison and what levels of coverage make the most sense now and in the future.
+A good agent will not only be able to advise you but also help you with a cost comparison and what levels of coverage make the most sense now and in the future.